 Analyzing the creature

 This is something you need to do before you want to start drawing from your imagination.

 So, you decided, your creature is birdlike, has a relatively large body.
-It can fly, but because of its features won’t be the most elegant and won’t be able to fly long distances.
+It can fly, but because of its features won’t be the most elegant and based on its shape, won’t be able to fly long distances.
 However, it’s a magnificent looking creature.
 It has delicate translucent wings that glint in the sunlight.
 It’s predatory as well and large enough to carry a human.
 The creature only has back legs, a mix between that of a bird and a dragon, also known as a Wyvern type of dragon.
 The front legs are fused with the wings, this makes the front half of the body slightly lower than the back end when the creature is using all its limbs to walk.